-Creating a guest list is one of the toughest parts of planning, and it's one of the first things you have to do.
-If the stress of it is already getting to you, take a look at our list of things to consider before making it.
+Creating a wedding guest list is one of the toughest parts of planning, and it's one of the first things you have to do.
+If the stress of it is already getting to you and you're wondering how to decide on your wedding guest list, take a look at these top things to consider before getting started.
 We promise it will make things a whole lot easier.

 When it comes to weddings more people = more money, it's as simple as that.
 This is because venues and caterers typically charge you a certain amount per person.
 Each person's plate of food costs a certain amount, so you'll want to make sure you can afford to feed the number of people you plan on inviting.
-The cost of transportation and will also increase based on your guest count.
-Before you even begin making a list, set a budget.
+The cost of event rentals and transportation will also increase based on the number of guests.
+The average guest count of a wedding in Canada is 154 and the related cost is $29,450 according to our Global Wedding Report.
+So before you even begin making a list, set a budget.
+Pro tip: allocate costs with our handy wedding budget planner.

 Are you getting hitched close to home or are you flying to a far-off destination to exchange vows?
-Keep in mind that if you go somewhere far away, you'll likely have a smaller guest list.
-Most people won't be able to fly halfway around the world to watch you get married, so if you want a big wedding you may want to pick a venue that's a little more accessible for guests.
+Keep in mind that if you go somewhere far away, you'll likely have a smaller wedding guest list as only about 50 percent will RSVP with a “yes” to a destination wedding.
+Most people won't be able to fly halfway around the world to watch you get married, so if you want a big wedding with an RSVP rate of 75 to 90 percent, you may want to pick a wedding venue that's a little more accessible for guests.

-Don't pick a venue that has a capacity that's less than your guest list.
+Speaking of RSVP rates, don't pick a wedding venue that has a capacity that's less than your guest list.
 If you want to invite 250 people but your desired venue has a limit of 200 people, you may want to consider getting married elsewhere.
-Another important thing to remember?
-You can't assume people won't come.
-73% of guests RSVP yes to a wedding according to a recent WeddingWire survey.
-It's not a good idea to assume 50 people won't come and you'll be able to fit in a venue that holds 200 people, because if everyone does show up, you're in trouble.
+It's not a good idea to assume 50 people won't come and you'll be able to fit in a venue that holds 200 people because if the majority of invitees does show up, you're in trouble.
 Be sure to find a venue where all of your potential guests can fit comfortably.

 This is always a tricky situation.
 We recommend that you and your S.O. come up with some kind of rule regarding plus-ones and stick to it.
 The rule you make is completely up to you.
 For example, you could say if the guest has been in a relationship for more than six months, they can bring a guest or if you've met the guest's significant other, they can come.
 Whatever you decide, make sure you adhere to the rule with every guest or things could get messy.